M0NsTeRRR/homelabv3-infra/docs/guide/argocd/index.md

 ## What is Argocd ?

-[Argocd](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes..
+[Argocd](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes.

 ## Usage